pulumi/pulumi/docs/design/packages.md

 Perhaps the most unfortunate and apparent aspect of CocoIL's lack of generics is the consequently missing composable collection types.
 To soften the blow of this, CocoIL has built-in array, map, and enumerable object types.

+I suspect we will eventually need/want to go here.

 ### Operators

 CocoIL does come with a number of built-in operators.

 CocoIL does not care about operator precedence, however.
 All expressions are evaluated in the exact order in which they appear in the tree.
-Parenthesis nodes may be used to group expressions so that they are evaluated in a specific order.

-CocoIL does not support operator overloading.
-The set of operators is fixed and cannot be overridden, although a higher-level CocoLang compiler may decide to emit calls to intrinsic functions rather than depending on CocoIL operators.
+In fact, this is true of all of CocoIL's AST nodes: evaluation happens in tree-walk order.

 ### Overloading

 CocoIL does not support function overloading.

+CocoIL does not support operator overloading.
+The set of operators is fixed and cannot be overridden, although a higher-level CocoLang compiler may choose to emit calls to intrinsic functions rather than using CocoIL operators.

 ### Exceptions

-Most CocoLangs have exception-based error models (with the sole exception of Go).
+Most CocoLangs have exception-based error models (with the exception of Go).
 As a result, CocoIL supports exceptions.

 At the moment, there are no throws annotations of any kind; if Go or Java become interesting CocoLang languages to support down the road, we may wish to add optional throws annotations to drive proxy generation, including the possibility of flowing return and exception types to Go and Java, respectively, or fail-fasting at the boundary.

 It is a possibly unpopular decision, and possibly missing an opportunity to help debuggability, however we choose to preserve the common semantic in dynamic languages of using exceptions in response to failed casts, dynamic lookups and